pipiscrew/RSS-Aggregator/README.md

 curl_setopt($fp, CURLOPT_SSL_VERIFYPEER, false);
 ```

-If you getting record insert error, use `utf8mb4` 'character set' at dbase, or use `General.escape_str` fucntion at insertion (cron.php).
+If you getting record insert error, use `utf8mb4` 'character set' at dbase, or use `General.escape_str` function at insertion (cron.php).

 > feature/exclusive :